 up script (below), it will create them for you and thus might ask for your administrative password.
 If you want to avoid automatic creation, you can create the entries in advance; look inside the script for the details how it is created on your host.

-Mender comes with a wrapper script that brings up the environment with docker compose.
+Mender comes with a wrapper script that brings up the environment with Docker Compose.
 Running this script will pull down the images and start them:

-As the Mender services start up, you will see a lot of log messages from them in your terminal.
+After the Docker images have been downloaded, the Mender services start up and you will see a lot of log messages from them in your terminal.

 For security reasons, the Mender gateway only allows secure connections using TLS, both for communicating with devices and end users.
 Your web browser will communicate directly with the gateway while using the Mender UI and therefore the certificate the gateway is using needs to be trusted by your web browser.

-The Mender UI can now be found on https://docker.mender.io/ - simply open it in your web browser and accept the certificate.
+The Mender UI can now be found on https://localhost/ - simply open it in your web browser and accept the certificate.
 In Chrome it should look like the following: